Tips To Relieve Back Pain

 Why Does My Back Hurt When I Wake Up Every Morning?

-If your back hurts every morning, this is most likely due to your sleeping positions at night.
+If your back hurts every morning, this is most likely due to your sleeping position at night.
 Sleeping on your stomach is the worst position if you want to reduce back pain because the spine is not in a neutral position.
 The safest sleeping position would be laying on your back with your legs elevated because it will reduce the pressure on your spine.

 If you have persistent tightness or pain in your back, physical therapy can be a helpful option.
 A physical therapist will evaluate the health of your back and the surrounding area to determine any issues.
+To schedule for physical therapy, please call 904-858-7045.